andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 But here, you are guaranteed/forced to return the correctly sized vectors and matrices.
-In fact, you *don't even have to worry* about it --- it's handled automatically by the magic of type inference\[^hindley\]!
+In fact, you *don't even have to worry* about it --- it's handled automatically by the magic of type inference[^3]!
 I consider this a very big victory.
 One of the whole points of types is to give you less to "worry about", as a programmer.
 Here, we completely eliminate an *entire dimension* of programmer concern.

 #### Benefits to the user